lufboys847/Cazex/README.md

 # Cazex
-A small software to help you disappear.
+Website and software for you to manage your online presence, dissapear and stay safe.